 This is my second teaching philosophy.
-The first, written over five years ago, was written when I had roughly two years of experience instructing students.
-It is fascinating to reflect again on how I approach this calling now that I have been heeding it for seven years.
+The first was written when I had roughly two years of experience instructing students.
+It is fascinating to reflect again on how I approach this calling now that I have been heeding it for many years.

 The final element of my teaching philosophy is honesty.
 There are too many faculty out there who are unwilling to utter the phrase, “I don’t know.”
 I’m not one of them.
 I began this piece talking about questioning.
 That blade cuts both ways.
 As much as I question my students, they in turn question me.
 Not my authority, per se, but how the standards, history, laws, syntax, etc. came to be.
 This is as it should be.
 None of us is above reproach.
 I am the authority on the subject matter in my courses, but that does not mean that I know everything.
 The rewritten lecture scenario above illustrates just how easily my “authority” could have gone the other way.
 Had I taken a leisurely lunch that day, my later lecture would have been inaccurate.
 Embracing this humility is key to my presence in the classroom and is missing from too much of the academy.